-Scams emerging during the coronavirus crisis - and the government's desire to shut them down and punish those responsible - are not limited to the financial markets.
-17
+Scams emerging during the coronavirus crisis-and the government's desire to shut them down and punish those responsible-are not limited to the financial markets.

 Price gouging emerged as a major phenomenon as the coronavirus appeared in the United States, as prices for high-demand items reached multiples of their normal rates on online shopping platforms.
 Although many platforms have taken action to cut down on these listings, the issue is likely far from resolved.
-In response, the President recently signed an Executive Order and the Attorney General
+In response, President Trump recently signed an Executive Order and the Attorney General announced an initiative to tackle price gouging and hoarding of medical supplies.
+Nonetheless, as the shelves of local stores increasingly lay bare and health authorities advise minimizing contact with others, online shopping platforms may face antitrust enforcement inquiries if they misuse their market power or conspire with the gouging sellers.